auniquesun/Mono3DMOT/README.md

 python track.py mot --test_mot17 True --load_model ../models/all_dla34.pth --conf_thres 0.4
 python track.py mot --test_mot16 True --load_model ../models/all_dla34.pth --conf_thres 0.4
 ```
 and send the txt files to the [MOT challenge](https://motchallenge.net) evaluation server to get the results.
-(You can get the SOTA results 67.5 MOTA on MOT17 test set using the baseline model 'all_dla34.pth'.)

 * To get the SOTA results of 2DMOT15 and MOT20, you need to finetune the baseline model on the specific dataset because our training set do not contain them.
 You can run:
 ```